 - 1) The extent of oiling is estimated using regression equations generated through the process of running SIMAP iteratively.
 These regressions are used to forecast the extent of oiling based on a variety of factors, but predominantly oil production. - 2) Habitat impacts (extent of intertidal zone oiling) are calculated. - 3) Wildlife impacts: - a.
 Numbers of individual wildlife organisms killed are calculated from wildlife abundance in sea and shoreline areas oiled above mortality thresholds. - b.
 Biomass of biota killed is calculated based on the number of individual organisms killed and the average mass of the given organism. - c.
-Information about the average regional primary productivity of salt marsh habitat and the trophic transfer of biomass up the food chain is used to calculate the salt marsh habitat acre-equivalent of biomass loss. - 4) Using HEA, the number of acres of salt marsh restoration that is required to replace injured habitat from Step 2 above and to replace the acre-equivalent of habitat from Step 3 above is calculated.
-(See discussion of model drivers below for more details.) - 5) Impacts are monetized by determining the cost of restoring the required area of salt marsh determined by HEA in Step 4.
+Information about the average regional primary productivity of salt marsh habitat and the trophic transfer of biomass up the food chain is used to calculate the salt marsh habitat acreequivalent of biomass loss.
+This approach is used for the species categories of small pelagic fish, demersal fish, crustaceans, mollusks, intertidal benthic invertebrates, waterfowl, shorebirds, herbivorous mammals, sea turtles, sea otters, and baleen cetaceans. - d.
+Information about the trophic transfer efficiency from fish (species dependent on region) to trophic levels that consume fish is used to calculate the amount of fish required to restore for the lost biomass of the piscivorous resource.
+This approach is used for the species categories of large pelagic fish, seabirds, waders, raptors, pinnipeds, toothed cetaceans, and polar bears. - 4) Using HEA or REA, the number of acres (or acre-equivalent) of salt marsh restoration or mass of fish required to replace injured habitat or resources from Step 2 and 3 are calculated (see discussion of model drivers below for more details).
+Additional information on the HEA and REA approaches can be found in Appendix A. - 5) Impacts are monetized by determining the cost of restoring the required area of salt marsh or supplementally feeding a mass of fish determined by HEA and REA in Step 4.

-9.4.1 Basic calculation
+9.4.1 Basic Calculation